Updated: Jul 7

 "Much education literature demonises the use of competition in educational settings as a destructive force (Kohn, 1986; Johnson & Johnston, 1989).
 Competition however, is omnipresent in life where researchers show, through empirical studies, that education and educators ought to configure learning environments in such a manner as to teach students how to both compete and cooperate (Lam, Yim, Law and Cheung, 2004; Fulop 2002; Carnevale & Probst, 1997) in preparation for life."

-Arguably, significant evidence has emerged that shows that the controversial changes made to New Zealand’s education system, through introducing NCEA in 2002-2004, has proven long term societal implications.
+Arguably, significant evidence has emerged that shows that the controversial changes made to New Zealand’s education system, through the manner in which NCEA in 2002-2004 was introduced (not as it was written), has proven long term societal implications which are playing out now.
 NCEA, in favour of standards based qualification over normative performance, in 2002 to 2004, removed competitive based performance for participation awards.
 At a point in their lives where developing social and developmental traits, based on competitively, were removed.
 Over a decade on, New Zealand is now plummeting down the Global Innovation Index, OECD and education rankings.
 Industry and tertiary continue to sound alarms, for New Zealand's well-being, with an increasingly large demographic of seriously under-prepared pool of secondary school students.
 They cite a lack of thinking, digital, innovation skills and an absent work attitude (as a by-product of NCEA's design).

 With a contrast in opinion on should or how should education should integrate competition (or not) into an NCEA programme that does not award for it?